ITotalJustice/atmosphere-updater/README.md

 * If option to update Hekate + Atmosphere is selected, the new fusee-primary.bin is copied to **/bootloader/payloads/fusee-primary.bin**.
 * Replaces **/atmosphere/reboot_payload.bin** with the new Hekate payload.
 * Copies new Hekate payload to **/bootloader/update.bin**.

+**Update Hekate files only (leave ams bin files alone):**

+* Installs the latest release of Hekate.
+* this option is for people who want to keep reboot to atmosphere bin

 **Update App:**